ANSSI-FR/ADTimeline/README.md

 The ADTimeline script generates a timeline based on Active Directory replication metadata for objects considered of interest.
 Replication metadata gives you the time at which each replicated attribute for a given object was last changed.
 As a result the timeline of modifications is partial.
 For each modification of a replicated attribute a version number is incremented.
-ADTimeline will be presented at the [CoRI&IN 2019](https://www.cecyf.fr/activites/recherche-et-developpement/coriin-2019/) (Conférence sur la réponse aux incidents et l’investigation numérique).
+ADTimeline was presented at the [CoRI&IN 2019](https://www.cecyf.fr/activites/recherche-et-developpement/coriin-2019/) (Conférence sur la réponse aux incidents et l’investigation numérique).
+Slides of the presentation, in french language,  are available [here](https://www.ssi.gouv.fr/publication/investigation-numerique-sur-lannuaire-active-directory-avec-les-metadonnees-de-replication-outil-adtimeline/).
-Objects considered of interest include:
+Objects considered of interest retrieved by the script include:

+- Schema and configuration partition root objects.
 - Domain root and objects located directly under the root.
 - Objects having an ACE on the domain root.
 - Domain roots located in the AD forest.